Information for Food Businesses

 Section 39

-A Section 39 Certificate is a certificate issued by a local government stating if a premise complies with certain legislation.
+A Section 39 Certificate is a certificate issued by a local government stating if a premises complies with certain legislation.
 Such a certificate may be required as part of a liquor licence application process.

 Selling or Closing a Food Business